TD Place Stadium: Football

 The stadium has played host to seven Grey Cup games, the first occasion being in 1925 when Ottawa won its first Grey Cup title.
 It later held Grey Cup games in 1939, 1967, 1988, and 2004.
-On July 31, 2016, the CFL awarded Ottawa the 105th Grey Cup game, to be played at TD Place Stadium in 2017, as part of celebrations to mark 150 years of Confederation.
+On July 31, 2016, the CFL awarded Ottawa the 105th Grey Cup game, which was played at TD Place Stadium in late 2017, as part of celebrations to mark 150 years of Confederation.
 The 55th Grey Cup in 1967 was similarly played at Lansdowne Park as part of celebrations to mark the Centennial of Confederation.

-The stadium has hosted the Panda Game, a Canadian rivalry football game between the two OUA football teams in Ottawa, the University of Ottawa Gee-Gees and Carleton University Ravens, in the years the game has been played while the facility has had a CFL tenant.
+The stadium has hosted the Panda Game, a Canadian rivalry football game between the two OUA football teams in Ottawa, the University of Ottawa Gee-Gees and Carleton University Ravens, during the years that a CFL tenant has occupied the venue.
 This is one of the oldest and richest rivalries in Canadian university football, and currently the most attended Canadian university football game.
-Because these universities are not beneficiaries of the naming rights agreement with the bank, some sources prefer to use the name "Lansdowne Park" for the Panda Game venue, although unlike for international soccer (see below) this is not official policy.
+Because these universities are not beneficiaries of the naming rights agreement, some sources prefer to use the name "Lansdowne Park" for the Panda Game venue, although unlike for international soccer (see below), this is not an official policy.